-- 1. (3) #2 AL Type USE-2 and (1) #4 solid CU conductors to be terminated in transformer by the Cooperative. - Electric Service to be provided in accordance with the Cooperative's current Terms & Conditions.
+- 1. (3) #2 AL Type USE-2 and (1) #4 solid CU conductors to be terminated in transformer by the Cooperative. - 2.
+Electric Service to be provided in accordance with the Cooperative's current Terms & Conditions.

-Temporary Service

-Temporary 100A Underground Service

-(Figure 2-2)

-DRAWN BY: RG

-N.T.S.

-SCALE:
+Members First: Temporary Service Temporary 100A Underground Service ELECTRIC COOPERATIVE AUTOCAD FILE LOCATION (Figure 2-2) DATE: 12/14/2016 DRAWN BY: RG APPROVED BY: AF SCALE: N.T.S.

-Method of attaching 2" pipe to building plate
+2" pipe to building plate